KarelZe/thesis/references/obsidian/📖chapters/🛌Token Embedding.md

 https://dl.acm.org/doi/abs/10.1145/3447548.3467077?casa_token=FPqZg5hi1OQAAAAA%3ACK691Tha1MrR-jRIiYLGl60e2b4nby26dLOfIdZZ_ag_hTy3Gep2uKVrIHzi-lJdN8_XsnolvJfmjQ
 https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1775614?role=button&journalCode=uasa20&journalCode=uasa20&needAccess=true

+3.4 QUALITATIVE VISUALIZATION OF EMBEDDINGS In order to gain some insight into networks that generalize, we visualized the matrix of the output layer for the case of modular addition and S5.
+In Figure 3 we show t-SNE plots of the row vectors.
+For some networks we find clear reflections of the structure of the underlying mathematical objects in the plots.
+For example the circular topology of modular addition is shown with a ‘number line’ formed by adding 8 to each element.
+The structure is more apparent in networks that were optimized with weight decay. https://arxiv.org/pdf/2201.02177.pdf

+---

 As explained in the previous chapter, transformers operate on sequences of numeric vector representations, the *embeddings*, rather than on raw strings.
 More specifically, [[@vaswaniAttentionAllYou2017]] feed pre-trained token embeddings into the model.
 To obtain token embeddings from the raw input sequences, the sequence is first split into constituent vocabulary elements, the *tokens*.

 All known tokens are stored in a vocabulary.
 The vocabulary $V$ consists of $N_{V}=|V|$ elements and maps tokens onto their unique integer keys, referred to as *token-ids* [[@phuongFormalAlgorithmsTransformers2022]].
 Apart from tokens in the training corpus, the vocabulary may include special tokens, like the $\texttt{[UNK]}$ token to handle out-of-vocabulary items, the $\texttt{[EOS]}$ token to mark the end of the sequence, or $\texttt{[CLS]}$ token for storing an aggregate representation of the sequence for classification (used in [[@devlinBERTPretrainingDeep2019]]; p.
 4).